Mercer County NJ Realty Transfer Fee (RTF) Calculator | 2026 Official Rates

 In New Jersey, the seller typically pays the property transfer fee, unless otherwise negotiated and documented in the sales contract.

-2026 Mercer County (New Jersey) Conveyance Fee Table
+2026 Mercer County NJ Realty Transfer Fee Table

 Estimated Property Transfer Fees Based on Typical Sale Prices (Approximate)